Skip to contents

 gg(fit$summary.fixed, bar = TRUE)

-# the row index.
-This is for instance usefuul for predicting and plotting function
+# 'mean' against the row index.
+This is for instance useful for predicting and

-# but not very meaningful given the above example:
+# plotting function but not very meaningful given the above example:

 ggplot() +